 Stockbridge has a small, attractive downtown surrounded by some lovely historic homes.
+The small town, with a population of approximately 1947 people, has had a large influence on American art.
 Highlights of my visit include:

-The Red Lion Inn: At 30 Main St., this is an inn that has been providing food and lodging since 1773, when it began as a two-story tavern.
+The Red Lion Inn: At 30 Main St., this is an inn, one of the oldest in the US, that has been providing food and lodging since 1773, when it began as a two-story tavern.
 After a fire in 1896, it was totally rebuilt.
 I love the charming atmosphere of this historic building.
 I enjoyed a fun lunch in Widow Bingham’s Tavern.
 They have a more formal main dining room, a lovely outdoor patio in the courtyard and the Lion’s Den Pub downstairs, dating from 1937, that is open in the evening.
 In addition to dining they have 125 antique-filled guest rooms and suites.
 The long front porch with rocking chairs is out of a different era.
 Past guests have included Presidents Grover Cleveland, William Howard Taft, Theodore Roosevelt, Calvin Coolidge and Franklin Roosevelt; and literary figures including Nathaniel Hawthorne, Henry Wadsworth Longfellow and Thornton Wilder.

 Norman Rockwell Museum: Located at 9 Route 183, not far from downtown Stockbridge, this is a museum highlighting the work of this famous illustrator.
 Here you can see his studies for his original paintings for many of his famed Saturday Evening Post covers.
 Downstairs, you can see all of his covers in one exhibit.
 They also have temporary exhibitions of other artists.
 His original Stockbridge studio which was downtown behind his home was moved to the 36-acre site.
 This is a highlight so make sure to see it as it is a short walk from the museum.